 Romantic Charleston FAQ

-Is Charleston good for a couple’s trip?
+Is Charleston good for a romantic couples getaway?

 Save on Charleston’s Top Attractions